PCHAIN (PI) Trading Up 14.4% Over Last Week

-PCHAIN (CURRENCY:PI) traded down 11.4% against the US dollar during the 1 day period ending at 16:00 PM ET on August 19th.
-In the last seven days, PCHAIN has traded 14.4% higher against the US dollar.
-PCHAIN has a market capitalization of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.
-One PCHAIN coin can now be purchased for $0.0457 or 0.00000077 BTC on popular cryptocurrency exchanges.
+PCHAIN (CURRENCY:PI) traded down 11.4% against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on August 22nd.
+One PCHAIN coin can currently be bought for $0.0457 or 0.00000077 BTC on cryptocurrency exchanges.
+In the last seven days, PCHAIN has traded 14.4% higher against the dollar.
+PCHAIN has a total market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.